ROCm/container-toolkit/README.md

       - The new container is created.
       - The new container is granted access to GPU 0 as no container is currently using GPU 0.
       - GPUs 1 is already being used by container `90cb29e11e83aa3ae497c68c90e1f0894b85262188c1ef9c7284457a9bc35ffd`.
 Hence, the new container is not granted access to it as GPU 1 has `exclusive` accessibility.
-      - The new container is granted access to GPU 2 as no container is curerntly using GPU 2 though GPU 2 has `exclusive` accessibility.
+      - The new container is granted access to GPU 2 as no container is currently using GPU 2 though GPU 2 has `exclusive` accessibility.
       - The container is not started since it has not been granted access to the required GPU resources.
       - The resources that have been granted to the new container are released.